 Apricot felt her knees getting weak as the face of that man from the grocery store comes into view.
 A burning sensation streams down her arm as her heart pounds.
 “Was that man,” she says under her breath.
 Genova interrupts her train of thought as he lets out a loud laugh that morphs into a roar.

 “You dare to make demands of me?” he howls.
 “I will break your legs and make you watch as I rip your friend‘s skin off.”
-Large bear like claws adorn his fingers.
-He exposes them to the light displaying them as he chuckles.
+He raises both his hands to the light displaying a set of large bear like claws as he chuckles.
 “Scream for me!” he yells stamping his foot.

 Cortez backs away from Genova yelling “Run!”
 Apricot turns tail and moves back into the dark halls leading towards the exit of the tunnels.
 She holds her cellphone tight in hand.
 With the click of the button the bombs would go off.
 As she runs past the first bomb she feels a sense of relief.
 Junko waits for her at the end of the hall.
 She can hear Cortez running close behind her as the stomping of hooves thunder towards her.
 Passing the second one she continues until she reaches a green x marked with chalk on the floor.

-Turning around she watches to see Cortez pass the red line.
+Turning around, she watches Cortez pass a red line.
 The beast close behind him.
 She clicks the microswitch.
 Nothing.
-She does it again.
+Her hands tense onto the controls as she does it again with similar results.
 “What are you waiting for?”
 Cortez screams.

 “It’s not working.”
 Apricot yelps.
 Her vision goes blurry as her heart sinks deep into her chest.
 “Oh god!” she shrieks.
-A burning pain surges down her arm again.
-She looks and she can see the purple aura grow.
+A burning pain surges down her arm again as the purple glowing aura returns.
 “Wait…” she says looking up to see Cortez facing the monster.
 Junko lets out a quiet grunt.
 Genova stops dead in his tracks.
 He lets out a cry of pain.
 Cortez draws a knife from his side bobbing back and forth.

 Looking behind her Apricot sees Junko holding her hand out her eyes white, rolled back behind her head.
 The veins in Genova‘s body pumping as he grimaces.
 Apricot reaches towards her arm band drawing a single knife.
 Genova raises his arm above Cortez.
-She releases the knife and it sores straight into Genova’s chest.
-A wet smoking burst causes Genova to step backwards.
-Apricot breaths as she watches him reach for his chest.
+Apricot prays she is correct as she releases the knife and it sores straight into Genova’s chest.
+A wet smoking burst sends Genova back.
+He stands staring down Apricot and Cortez with heavy breathing.
 Junko lets out a gasp dropping onto the floor.
 “I can’t.” she cries.

 Latching onto the silver knife Genova rips it out of his chest.
 It sizzles as he screams out “It burns!”
 Throwing the knife onto the ground Genova retreats down the hall leaving a heavy trail of blood behind him.
 Cortez stands stiff staring into the darkness.